 - the purpose of the easement, for example drainage or sewerage

-- the responsible authority (Land Benefitted in Favour Of) for example Yarra Valley Water
+- the responsible authority (Land Benefited in Favour Of) for example Yarra Valley Water.

 The title usually also includes a land surveyors’ map with easement locations.
 They are often along the property boundary, but may be anywhere on the property.

 If you're unsure how to interpret your land title, email the Asset Management Drainage Team who may be able to assist